What You Need to Know: Authorized Treatments for COVID-19

 Monoclonal antibodies have been used effectively and safely for different conditions since 1986.
 They boost our ability to respond to bacteria, viruses, and other harmful cells.
 Like your body’s own antibodies, they recognize germs that cause disease and neutralize them.

 Since the COVID-19 pandemic began, three monoclonal antibody treatments have been approved by the FDA for use against COVID-19 under an “Emergency Use Authorization.”
 Research trials have found them to be highly effective, and at least one available therapy has recently been shown to be effective in many patients against new COVID-19 variants.
+In addition, one therapy has recently been authorized for post-exposure prophylaxis, meaning for use after an individual has been exposed to the virus but before they develop symptoms or test positive.

 Find out more from the FDA about available therapies, or to get information to share with your health care provider.